Ulster County is a vacationer’s paradise.

 Open since spring 2020, Urban Cowboy Lodge is a fully immersive wilderness retreat in Ulster County.
 Its 68 acres sit primely along the Esopus Creek and overlook the mountainous terrain beyond.
 In the area, outdoor experiences like fly fishing, hiking, and skiing abound, thanks to the venue’s proximity to the Big Indian Wilderness and Catskill Park.

 And that’s just the outside.
 Inside, meanwhile, Urban Cowboy Lodge is a study in rustic glamour.
 With 28 rooms, a freestanding cabin, and a standalone chalet, the retreat is a dream for anyone who craves an escape from city life and the chance to reconnect with nature upstate.
 The ambiance walks the line between cowboy casual and upscale elegance, thanks to touches like in-room Japanese soaking tubs, magnificently patterned wallpaper, and roaring fireplaces.

 With each stay at Urban Cowboy Lodge, guests choose their own adventure.
 Depending on their moods, they can venture out for a hike or a trip to a nearby slope or can simply lounge on their private outdoor deck or luxuriate during a soak in their in-room cedar or copper tub.
 There’s also an Estonian sauna.
 No matter what, the one thing no one will find on the grounds is cell phone service – and that’s on purpose, too.

 Yet the rooms, and the escape they provide, are only part of the appeal at Urban Cowboy Lodge.
 When it comes to dining, no stay at the hotel is complete without dinner and a drink at the onsite restaurant and cocktail bar.
-Called The Dining Room, the lodge’s eatery has a holistic focus that prioritizes fresh, local produce for each of the three square meals it serves.
+Dubbed Public House, the lodge’s eatery has a holistic focus that prioritizes fresh, local produce for each of the meals it serves.